Thank you for your interest in our organization!

 When joining In The Same Boat as a volunteer crewmember for beach cleaning in Norway, you should be familiar with the information and rules included in this document.

-When you arrive aboard, you must sign this letter as a confirmation of your understanding of our expectations of you before your adventure begins.
+When you arrive at your team, you must sign this letter as a confirmation of your understanding of our expectations of you before your adventure begins.

 Are you using your real name?